ditrit/lidy-js/README.md

 - **Refs**: In Lidy, refs are first class citizens, they are just like in programming languages: `<name>`, as opposed to JSON Schema's heavy `{ ref: "#/<name>" }`, see below.
 - **Line numbers**: Lidy is meant to _assist_ your users with writing YAML: Lidy provides the line numbers at which the checking failed.
 - **Algebriac data types**: Lidy schema are similar to Algebriac data types.
 They have union types (`_oneOf`), positional product types (`_list`), named product types (`_map`), and combined types (`_merge`).
 (N.B. parameterized types aren't yet there, but they are on our short list).
 - **Rich deserialisation**: Lidy provides support for rich deserialisation.
-It's core use-case.
+It is a core use-case.
 This includes access to the source line numbers.
-- **Custom checkers**: Writing a custom value checker is just as easy as writing a deserialiser, Lidy handles the two through the same interface
+- **Custom checkers**: Writing a custom value checker is also a core use-case.
+Actually, it's just as easy as writing a type deserialiser since Lidy handles the two through the same interface.

 ### About lidy's refs